David Bruce Winery

 David Bruce has won so many awards for his wines that at one point he stopped entering competitions because he ran out of room to keep all the medals and trophies!
 During the last two years alone his Pinots have won over 90 major awards.
 Praise from major wine magazines and national wine critics seem never ending.
 “Pinot Noir doesn’t get any better!” says renowned national columnist, Jerry Mead.
 “The pick of the Pinots!” agrees Steve Pitcher of the San Francisco Chronicle.
 In Bob Thompson’s book, The Atlas of California Wines and the Pacific Northwest, he considers David Bruce a benchmark for Pinot Noirs.

 After 32 years in the wine business, David Bruce is at his pinnacle.
-He has solidly earned a spot in the Pinot Noir hall of fame.
-This month’s Platinum Series selection of Bruce’s 1991 Estate Pinot Noir is an outstanding example of why he has reached such rarefied air.
+He has solidly earned a spot in the Pinot Noir Hall of Fame.
+This month’s Platinum Wine Club selection of Bruce’s 1991 Estate Pinot Noir is an outstanding example of why he has reached such rarefied air.
 We had to pull teeth to get enough of it to feature, but we think you’ll agree the wine is more than worthy.

 Gold Medal Wine Club is extremely pleased to begin a glorious new year of wine tasting with a pair of multiple Gold Medal winners from David Bruce Winery.
 Dr. David Bruce has been producing award winning wines for decades.
-As you can tell by taking a quick look at the medals listed on page 2, his featured wines this month are certainly no exception.
+As you can tell by taking a quick look at the medals he's earned for the featured wines this month.